casper-network/condor-info/articles/XXX-addressable_entity.md

 Post-Condor, all accounts and smart contract addresses residing within the global state will be automatically migrated to the `AddressableEntity` structure.
 This means the network itself will recognize and handle these entities using the new format.

-**Smart Contract Responsibility:**
+**Smart Contract Compatibility Considerations:**

-While the global state transitions is automatic, the internal mechanisms of your smart contracts might not be.
-If your contracts rely on identifying the caller (e.g., to enforce permissions) or store addresses in their own internal storage, you'll need to take action.

-**Essential Steps for Contract Compatibility:**

-1. **Internal Storage Migration:** Update any data stored within your contract that uses the old `AccountHash` or `ContractHash` format.
-This typically involves writing custom migration functions to convert these keys to the new `Key::AddressableEntity` structure.
-The CEP-18 contract provides excellent examples (`migrate_user_balance_keys`, `migrate_user_allowance_keys`) that can serve as templates for your own migration logic.

-2. **Caller Identification:** If your contract's logic depends on distinguishing between accounts and contracts calling it, you'll need to update your code to work with the new `Key::AddressableEntity` format.

-3. **External Contract Interactions:**  If your contract interacts with other contracts, verify that the parameters you pass when calling their entry points correspond to the new `Key::AddressableEntity` format.

-**Important Note:**

-* Failing to upgrade your contract could lead to unexpected behavior or errors, especially if your logic relies on the distinction between accounts and contracts.
+While the global state automatically transitions to `AddressableEntity`, existing contracts are expected to function without any modification.

+* **Caller Identification:**
+Existing host functions used to identify the caller within your contract will continue to work as before, ensuring no disruption to your contract's functionality.
+However, new host functions have been introduced that are specifically designed to work with the AddressableEntity format.

+* **External Contract Interaction:** Other contracts may have updated their interfaces to accept AddressableEntity arguments.
+Its worth to verify the argument types to avoid potential errors.

+**Note:**

+* Upgrading a contract to a newer version may involve complexities, such as changes to the contract's addressable hash.
+These changes might require coordination with centralized and decentralized exchanges, as well as communication with your community to ensure a smooth transition.